cirosantilli/markdown-style-guide/index.md

 ### Reference-style links

+Links:

+-   use the trailing `[]` on implicit links.

+    Good:

+        [a][]

+    Bad:

+        [a]

+    Rationale: while omitting `[]` works on most major implementations, it is not specified in the documentation not implemented in the original markdown.

+Definitions:

 - must be the last thing on the file
 - must be sorted alphabetically by the ID
 - don't enclose URLs by angle brackets